Develop a Business Plan

 What are the advantages of establishing your intellectual property legally?

-- It deters infringement lawsuits from others claiming some or all of your product is their idea.
+- It deters infringement lawsuits from others claiming some or all of your technology is their idea.

 - It may deter others from working on something similar.